GoogleCloudPlatform/gcsfuse/docs/releasing.md

 10. Find and replace in `docs/installing.md` to reference the new version number.
 For example: `%s/1\.2\.2/1.2.3/gc`

+11. Update the Google Cloud packages server for both `apt-get` and `yum`.

 [semver]: http://semver.org/
 [tags]: https://github.com/GoogleCloudPlatform/gcsfuse/tags
 [new-release]: https://github.com/GoogleCloudPlatform/gcsfuse/releases/new